manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 ### Rubric Point - Model Predictive Control with Latency :

 **The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.**
+In a real car, an actuation command won't execute instantly - there will be a delay as the command propagates through the system.
+A realistic delay might be on the order of 100 milliseconds.
+A latency of 100ms was added to increase stability.
+The delay was added to the Kinematic Model and passed to MPC routine.
+The code for this is found in main.cpp (Lines 137 - 143)

 ## Simulation
 ### Rubric Point - The vehicle must successfully drive a lap around the track. :